 Why visit Uganda?
 Relax and Chill-Out

-11. Friendly – Welcoming – Hospitable – Safe & Secure
+12. Uganda is Friendly – Welcoming – Hospitable – Safe

 Uganda is unlike what many think it is like.
 To begin with, it is one of the friendliest countries in all of Africa.
 There is a genuine welcoming attitude that is not found elsewhere.
 People enjoy meeting people from other cultures.
 Always have some pictures of your family, home, and country to share with those you meet.